 In more advanced use cases, Waylay also enables probabilistic reasoning.
 In that case, you assign actuators to fire when a node is in a given state with a given probability.
 Moreover, we can as well associate different actuators to different possible likelihood outcomes for any node in the graph.
 This feature enables some interesting use cases, which deserves separate blog posts, so more about that later.

-All sensors, actuators and logic are stored as templates in the cloud.
+All sensors, actuators and logic are stored as templates.
 That is also the place where reasoning engine resides.
 When we put all things together, what we get is a smart reasoning platform with compact logic for easy maintenance, with dynamic workflows in fully async mode, using push/pull mode of operation, that is integration extendable and not to forget, built in the cloud, for the cloud.

 Have a look in the design editor (picture below), and try to read with us what you see on the screen: